 - The defendant was exercising First Amendment rights.

-- 8. Related offenses
+- 8. What are offenses related to trespass?

 NRS 207.200 defines "trespass" in Nevada as either:

 - Going onto another persons' property with the intent to annoy the owner or occupant or to commit a crime there,1 or

 - Willfully going on or remaining on another person's property after having been warned by the owner or occupant not to trespass.2